utahjohnnymontana/DVD-Rip-Prep/README.md

 ### The Twilight Zone (1985)

 These episodes are mostly hard telecined, but a few are mixed to a crazy degree, with hundreds of frame rate transitions.
 I can't imagine what the editing process was like.
-The mixed episodes need a MINSEG of 1.5.
+The mixed episodes need a MINSEG of 1.

+### Wagon Train (1957)

+Mostly hard telecined, with a few mixed.
+Ran successfully with default settings: SEGSIZE 0.1, MINSEG 3.